-Please list your major research/creation publications and works in the categories applicable to your situation.
+List your major research/creation publications and works in the categories applicable to your situation.
 You may add categories as needed.
 List only those items that are pertinent to your application.
 Include the name of each applicable category as a sub-title, in the order given below.
 Use the reference format for complete bibliographical notes of each original publication.
 Indicate the source of funding, if applicable.

-For documents submitted to a peer-review committee, indicate at the end of the bibliography entry whether the document is submitted, accepted or in press, as well as the submission date.
+For documents submitted to a peer-review committee, indicate at the end of the bibliography entry whether the document is submitted, accepted or in press, and the submission date.

-Example:
+Example :